Is your iron not getting hot?

 - 50% demineralized water mixed with tap water

 Make sure your iron is plugged out while you fill it with water.
 Then switch the iron on and see if it heats up properly.
 If it doesn’t, meet me at the next step.

-Do you feel like the soleplate of your iron isn’t quite hot enough?
-Then it might be because you need to adjust its temperature.
+Do you feel like your iron’s soleplate isn’t quite hot enough?
+Then it’s probably because you need to adjust its temperature.

-Certain items of clothing will need more heat for them to iron well.
-These include the following:
+In my experience, certain items of clothing will need more heat for them to iron well, such as: